Tera Ashley, Director of Food Access

 Today, Hanes' professional life is defined by the pursuit of social and environmental justice, and her engagement with this work has consistently returned to food and agriculture.
 She has spent time working with farm-to-table kitchens, migrant farmworker rights organizations, agricultural land trusts, and the global coffee sector.
 She is ecstatic about joining The Nashville Food Project and diving deep into the work of building community and justice through food (what a dream)!
 When she's not at work, you can find Hanes beekeeping, playing clawhammer banjo, tasting new coffees from around the world, or visiting the mountains of North Carolina.
 She moved to Nashville in May 2019.

-Stuart Murphy, Meals Coordinator
+Toni Newsome, Meals Coordinator